http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 GVF_LOCAL_ONLY - delete a local variable.

-GVF_GLOBAL_ONLY - delete a global environmental variable.
+GVF_GLOBAL_ONLY - delete a global environment variable.

 Result